 7 parts or 70 grams of rabbit skin glue (dry)

 100 parts or 1 liter of water

 1. Prepare rabbit skin glue by soaking 70 grams of rabbit skin glue in 1 liter of water (or 800 ml of water, if adding the alum solution) for several hours or overnight.

-2. Warm the swollen glue in a double boiler or glue pot to 57° C (135° F) to melt and dissolve completely in water.
+2. Warm the swollen glue in a double boiler or glue pot to 57° C (135° F) to melt and dissolve entirely in water.
 Animal collagen should never be heated over 65° C (150° F) as this weakens or destroys the protein.

-1. Apply the glue at room temperature as a loose jelly, in a single, thin layer to canvas, panel or paper with a brush.
+1. Apply the glue at room temperature as a loose jelly in a single, thin layer to canvas, panel, or paper with a brush.

 2. Let the size dry for about 24 hours.

-10 parts or 1 liter water
+10 parts or 1 liter of water

 1. Soak the glue in water for several hours or overnight to cause the glue to swell.

-2. Warm this swollen glue in a double boiler or glue pot to 57° C (135° F) to melt and dissolve completely in water.
+2. Warm this swollen glue in a double boiler or glue pot to 57° C (135° F) to melt and dissolve entirely in water.
 Animal collagen should never be heated over 65° C (150° F) as this weakens or destroys the protein.

 1. Work the dry pigments with water into a heavy paste with a palette knife.